Esri/maps-app-android/README.md

 # Maps-App Android

-This repo provides an example app for Android devices called Maps App that can be used as as starter for your organizations mapping app built with [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
+This repo provides an example app for Android devices called Maps App that can be used as a starter for your organizations mapping app built with [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
  You can use the Maps App as is, or extend it using the ArcGIS Runtime SDK for Android.